Dalma culture: Two types of settlements

+Sedentary communities

 The burials in the excavated areas propose that Dalma people were part of a sedentary and farming community with common cultural characteristics.
 The homogeneous stylistic and morphological patterns among Dalma ceramics across a large geographical area may indicate a strong ethnical and socio-political identity among Dalma communities.
 Settlement patterns do not show signs of social hierarchy and political, economic, or religious structures existent within the Dalma society.
 The Dalma people's societal practices may have a modern analog in Kurdish tribal displays, such as clothing or carpet patterns, which are intended to publicly display tribal affiliation.

 Locations

+Dalma Tepe

+Dalma tepe is an archaeological site about 2km northeast of the town of Naqadeh (formerly Solduz), in Naqadeh County, Iran, at the southwestern end of Lake Urmia.
+Nearby, there are two other small tells.
+An important contemporary site of Ḥasanlū Tepe is also in the area.

-Dalma remains were initially excavated at Dalma Tepe, in the Solduz Valley of north-western Zagros and later in the Mahidasht and Kangavar valleys in the central Zagros region in Iran.
-Traces of Dalma ceramics have been found in the Caucasus Mountains, and parts of eastern Iraq such as Kirkuk and Jabal Hamarein.
+Dalma remains were initially excavated at Dalma Tepe, in the Solduz Valley of north-western Zagros.
+Later, more contemporary sites were found in the Mahidasht and Kangavar valleys in the central Zagros region in Iran.
 Initial excavations in Dalma Tepe as part of the Hasanlu project yielded limited results due to insufficient excavation durations and a lack of available staff for the project.
+In 2021, Archaeological survey again began at Dalma Tepe after a six-decade hiatus.

 Dalma culture originally began its existence around the Lake Urmia in north-western Iran and was then expanded into the central Zagros region.
 Several sites related to this culture, such as Dalma Tepe, are located around Lake Urmia.